manojtechflow/Supply-Chain-Big-Data-Analysis/README.md

 ## Overview

-This project focuses on in-depth analytics, modeling, and mining of a comprehensive supply chain dataset.
-Through a series of notebooks, the project covers data analysis, modeling, and mining, providing valuable insights into various facets of the supply chain, including sales patterns, revenue analysis, delivery performance, and customer behavior.
+This project offers in-depth analytics, modeling, and mining of a comprehensive supply chain dataset.
+The notebooks cover data analysis, modeling, and mining, providing valuable insights into various facets of the supply chain, including sales patterns, revenue analysis, delivery performance, and customer behavior.

 ## Project Structure